learn-co-students/redux-delete-codealong-v-000/readme.md

 ## Review and Goal

-Throughout each code along in this section, notice that we are never updating the DOM directly.
+Throughout each  along in this section, notice that we are never updating the DOM directly.
 Instead, we use the Redux pattern to have our store hold and update our state, and we then have React display that state.
 We want to continue with this pattern here.